mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

 # java11-netty-non-blocking-server-basics

-* Consider
+## preface
-  email: you may or may not get a response to a message you have sent, or you may receive an unexpected message even while sending one.
+* consider email: you may or may not get a response to a message you have sent, or you may receive an unexpected message even while sending one
-* Asynchronous events can also have an ordered relationship.
-You generally get an answer to a question only after you have asked it, and you may be able to do something else while you are waiting for it
+* asynchronous events can also have an ordered relationship
+    * you generally get an answer to a question only after you have asked it, and you may be able to do something else while you are waiting for it
 * Netty’s core components
     * Channels
     * Callbacks
     * Futures
     * Events and handlers

+## channel
+* lifecycle
+    * `ChannelRegistered` - registered to an EventLoop
+    * `ChannelActive` - active (connected to its remote peer); ready to receive and send data
+    * `ChannelInactive` - not connected to the remote peer.
+    * `ChannelUnregistered` - not registered to an EventLoop
+* `Channel` is a basic construct of Java NIO
+    * an open connection to an entity (hardware device, file, network socket) that is capable of performing I/O operations (reading or writing)

+### ChannelHandler
+* supports almost any kind of action, example: converting data, handling exceptions etc.
+    * help to separate business logic from networking code
+* is a kind of callback to be executed in response to a specific event
+    * implemented to hook into the event lifecycle and provide custom logic
+* when added to a `ChannelPipeline` - gets `ChannelHandlerContext` (binding between handler and the pipeline)
+* The ChannelHandler lifecycle (ChannelHandler lifecycle methods)
+    * Each method accepts a ChannelHandlerContext argument
+    * handlerAdded - Called when a ChannelHandler is added to a ChannelPipeline
+    * handlerRemoved - Called when a ChannelHandler is removed from a ChannelPipeline
+    * exceptionCaught - Called if an error occurs in the ChannelPipeline during processing
+    * Netty defines the following two important subinterfaces of ChannelHandler:
+        * ChannelInboundHandler—Processes inbound data and state changes of all kinds
+        * ChannelOutboundHandler—Processes outbound data and allows interception of all operations
+* You can use the classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter as starting points for your own ChannelHandlers
+* These adapters provide basic implementations of ChannelInboundHandler and ChannelOutboundHandler respectively
+* extends the abstract class ChannelHandlerAdapter
+* ChannelHandlerAdapter also provides the utility method isSharable()
+    * This method returns true if the implementation is annotated as Sharable, indicating that it can be added to multiple ChannelPipelines
+* When a ChannelInboundHandler implementation overrides channelRead(), it is responsible for explicitly releasing the memory associated with pooled ByteBuf instances `ReferenceCountUtil.release(msg)`
+    * But managing resources in this way can be cumbersome
+    * A simpler alternative is to use SimpleChannelInboundHandler
+    * SimpleChannelInboundHandler releases resources automatically, you shouldn’t store references to any messages for later use, as these will become invalid

+### Resource management
 * Netty’s alternative to ByteBuffer is ByteBuf

-## channel
-* you can think of each ChannelHandler instance as a kind of callback to be executed in response to a specific event
-* Channel is a basic construct of Java NIO
-    * an open connection to an entity such as a hardware device, a file, a network socket, or a program component that is capable of performing one or more distinct I/O operations (reading or writing)
-    * think of a Channel as a vehicle for incoming (inbound) and outgoing (outbound) data
+* Whenever you act on data by calling ChannelInboundHandler.channelRead() or ChannelOutboundHandler.write(), you need to ensure that there are no resource leaks.
+    * Netty uses reference counting to handle pooled ByteBufs
+* Because consuming inbound data and releasing it is such a common task, Netty provides a special ChannelInboundHandler implementation called SimpleChannelInboundHandler
+    * This implementation will automatically release a message once it’s consumed by channelRead0()
+    * It’s important not only to release resources but also to notify the ChannelPromise
+    * Otherwise a situation might arise where a ChannelFutureListener has not been notified about a message that has been handled
+    * it is the responsibility of the user to call ReferenceCountUtil.release() if a message is consumed or discarded and not passed to the next ChannelOutboundHandler in the ChannelPipeline
-    * it can be open or closed
+    * If the message reaches the actual transport layer, it will be released automatically when it’s written or the Channel is closed

-* Netty provides `ChannelFuture`, whose `addListener()` method registers a `ChannelFutureListener` to be notified when an operation has completed (whether or not successfully)
-  * think of a `ChannelFuture` as a placeholder for the result of an operation that’s to be executed in the future
-  * when exactly it will be executed may depend on several factors and thus be impossible to predict with precision, but it is certain that it will be executed
-  * furthermore, all operations belonging to the same Channel are guaranteed to be executed in the order in which they were invoked
-* `ChannelHandler`
-    * from the application developer’s standpoint, the primary component of Netty is the `ChannelHandler`, which serves as the container for all application logic that applies to handling inbound and outbound data
-    * ChannelHandler methods are triggered by network events (where the term “event” is used very broadly)
-    * ChannelHandler can be dedicated to almost any kind of action, such as converting data from one format to another or handling exceptions thrown during processing
-    * ChannelInboundHandler is a subinterface you’ll implement frequently
-        * this type receives inbound events and data to be handled by your application’s business logic
-        * you can also flush data from a ChannelInboundHandler when you’re sending a response to a connected client
-        * the business logic of your application will often reside in one or more ChannelInboundHandlers
+### ChannelPipeline
 * ChannelPipeline
     * ChannelPipeline provides a container for a chain of ChannelHandlers and defines an API for propagating the flow of inbound and outbound events along the chain